T

 Insider tips

-• Hydration is key in the desert; drink more water than you think you need.
+• Hydration is key; drink more water than you think you need, especially when hiking.

-• Respect the natural environment and sacred sites by staying on marked trails and leaving no trace.
+• Respect the delicate desert environment by staying on marked trails.

 Packing highlights